kahlhoefer/ZPEED/README.md

 ---------------

 When using ZPEED, please cite
-F. Kahlhoefer, A. Mueck, S. Schulte and P. Tunney,
-"On the importance of interference effects in dilepton resonance searches for dark matter simplified models", 2019, arXiv:1912.XXXXX.
+F. Kahlhoefer, A. Mück, S. Schulte and P. Tunney, "Interference effects in dilepton resonance searches for Z' bosons and dark matter mediators", 2019, arXiv:1912.06374.

 Running the code
 ----------------